 Attack of the Clones

 Yes the CGI was bad, and all actors besides Ewan McGregor were bad, and most of the story was bad.
-Don’t forget that we see Obi-Wan doing some awesome detective work, which is what the Jedi were before the Clone Wars.
+However that chase scene at the beginning of the movie is so engaging, especially when Anakin throws himself off the side of his vehicle, falls what seems like half a mile, then lands perfectly on the assassins ship.
+It is nice though, as the Sith are not being found, we just see Obi-Wan and Anakin get assignments, and do their job as Jedi, protecting others.
 This is what the rebellion is fighting for, so that we can have a Republic, and see Jedi protect citizens from selfish and/or dangerous people.
 This is a movie about Jedi doing what Jedi do, mostly.

 Return of the Jedi